vishaltak/gitlab-development-kit/doc/howto/runner.md

   token: <runner-token>
 ```

-Running `gdk reconfigure` will create `<path-to-gdk>/gitlab-runner-config.toml`.
+Running `gdk reconfigure` creates `<path-to-gdk>/gitlab-runner-config.toml`.

-For SSL users, the GDK will configure the Docker runner with
+For SSL users, the GDK configures the Docker runner with
 [`tls_verify`](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#the-runnersdocker-section)
-set to `false`, so SSL verification will be disabled by
+set to `false`, so SSL verification is disabled by
 default.

 ### Set up Docker and GDK